ahrasel/docker-template/README.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT LICENSE - see the [LICENSE.md](LICENSE.md) file for details.